ckuelker/quick-guide-en-us/DevOps/Monitoring/mrtg.md

 ```
 ### Debugging SNMP

-This helps to debug `snmpget` and other [SNMP] operations as well as some
+This is useful for debugging `snmpget` and other [SNMP] operations, as well as
-script debugging.
+some script debugging.

 ```bash
 LANG=C /usr/bin/mrtg -debug snpo /etc/mrtg.cfg